What This All About? What Goes On?

 How many songs have you covered?

-As of May 2013 – 94.
-I'm knee deep in The White album and I've completed Please Please Me, With The Beatles, Abbey Road and Let It Be.
+As of July 2017 – 90.
+I'm nearing the end of The White album and I've completed Please Please Me, With The Beatles, Abbey Road and Let It Be.

 What about singles?

 I'm covering them as I go.
 I started in chronological order but now I'm going in reverse chronological order